sthirpa/Data_Scince_Immersive/README.md

-### Capstone project on CIFAR-10 Image Classification
+### Capstone project on CIFAR-10 Image Classification using Neural Networks

 ### **Content**
-  * **Importing required libraries and frameworks**
+* **Problem statement**
+* **Introduction**
-  * **Data and preprocessing**
+* **Data preprocessing**
+* **Building Artificial and Convolutional Neural Network**
-  * **Modeling**
+* **Regularizations parameters**
-  * **Model training**
+* **Model Selection and Prediction**
-  * **Evaluation**
-  * **Conclusion**
+* **Conclusions/Next Step**

 **Problem Statement** <br>
-As human use their eyes to perceive and react to their surrounding, computers in this digital era use computer vision (CV) application to help us better served from modern technology. we are using CV in our daily lives with all the smart devices we have like security cameras, unlocking our smart phones, and unlocking our doors with  smart locks just with face recognition.
-Image classification (or image detection) is among the crucial tasks that computers perform using the application of CV in:
+As human use their eyes to perceive and react to their surrounding, computers use computer vision (CV) algorithms to detect images in order to do the tasks they are instructed to do.<br>
-* autonomous driving,
-* facial detection/recognition,
-* detecting COVID-19, Breast Cancer, Skin Cancer etc in Medicine, Biology, and Healthcare sectors
-* mobile computing and accessibility, and so on .
+We are using CV in our daily lives with all our smart devices like security cameras, smart phones, smart door locks, and so on that uses face recognition to authenticate users.
+The applications of CV algorithms are also expanding in autonomous driving, detecting COVID-19, Breast and Skin Cancer detections and so on. <br>
-This project builds a model that accurately classifies or predicts images from a given dataset based on unique features of training dataset.<br>
+This project builds a model that accurately classifies images based on unique features of training dataset. <br>

-**Goal**: identifying unique or distinguishing features of images.
+**Goal:** identifying unique or distinguishing features of images. <br>
+**Measurement metrics:** accuracy <br>

 **Dataset**: From [keras datasets](https://keras.io/api/datasets/cifar10/) and more details about the images is located on the [keras official website](https://www.cs.toronto.edu/~kriz/cifar.html).